Mango Sticky Rice Oatmeal

 This Mango Sticky Rice Oatmeal combines the tropical, creamy flavors of the classic Thai dessert with the wholesome comfort of a hearty breakfast bowl.
 It's a decadent yet simple-to-make vegan breakfast, ready in under 15 minutes, featuring a rich coconut-infused oatmeal base, fresh, sweet mango, and a luscious, sweet coconut cream drizzle.

 This beginner oatmeal, breakfast recipe comes together in about 15 minutes and serves 1.
 It's perfect for year-round cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our earl grey banana bread next.

 Prep